VOL. XCIV, NO. 247

 The Little Book of Common Sense Investing

-Own the whole market through low-cost index funds, minimize fees and taxes, and stay the course for decades.
+Own the whole market through low-cost index funds, keep costs and taxes brutally low, pick a sensible stock/bond mix, rebalance occasionally, and stay the course for decades.

 Level